xinlet/WDLAW/README.md

 gerprint comparisons to be made directly in the wavelet domain.
 As such, our modification streamlines the extraction and comparison process.
-Experimental results on real-world datasets demonstrate that our method not only achieves higher detection accuracy but can also significantly improve processing speed
+Experimental results on real-world datasets demonstrate that our method not only achieves higher detection accuracy but can also significantly improve processing speed.

 ## Authors